bangconghuynh/polytope-tools/README.md

 # polytope-tools
 A toolkit for visualising polytopes

-This repository has now been depricated and migrated to GitLab.
+This repository has now been deprecated and migrated to GitLab.